shaikhammar/nextseed/README.md

   - Session management.

+- **Prisma**: A next-generation ORM (Object-Relational Mapper) for Node.js and TypeScript, used for database access.

 - **Nodemailer**: Integrated for reliable email sending, specifically configured for email verification during user registration.

 - **Tailwind CSS 4**: Utility-first CSS framework for rapid and consistent styling.